joeljosephwebdev/trinidad-news-aggregator/README.md

 Getting started is easy.
 Just clone the repo, install the requirements, run the test suite to make sure everything passes, then run the main shell script.

 The app will crawl the homepage for each website, build of list of all current article headlines and urls, then save that list to a json file (article_list.json).
+There is also a simple python server setup, to serve the articles in an unstyled readable list.
+Once running, navigate to [localhost:8000/articles](localhost:8000/articles)

 * run app
    ```sh